WhatsApp Integration

 The WhatsApp Business API Platform (what Meta calls the account version that connects through third-party vendors, like Echo) is designed to help businesses scale responses when it becomes big enough to need more than one person managing the account messages. it was designed to be pretty straight forward and without a lot of extra features.
 You can send text, audio, video, images through WhatsApp.

-Connecting into a tool like Echo can be really beneficial in that way, however, there are limitations that apply to using Meta's WhatsApp Business API through a third-party vendor that don't exist when you are using their personal or business versions on your individual phone.
+Connecting into a tool like Echo can be really beneficial in that way, however, there are limitations that apply to using Meta's WhatsApp Business API through a third-party vendor, like Echo, that don't exist when you are using their personal or business versions on your individual phone.
 It's definitely important to understand these differences as Meta has set the rules and Echo as the third-party vendor is not able to do workarounds and must abide by those rules.

 Below I have explained the main limitations and answered the questions you've asked.